February 2, 2018

-We love the idea of providing Galentine’s cards for guests to share with one another throughout the event and this printable set recently featured on Pizzazzerie includes all of the goods from invitations, cupcake toppers (we’re using them for our card exchange!), banners and playful icebreaker cards.
-These individual “cupcake topper” squares can also be used as tiny galentine’s, allowing guests to quickly jot down a little lady love note and place it in others card exchange box.
+We love the idea of providing Galentine’s cards for guests to share with one another throughout the event and this printable set recently featured on Pizzazzerie includes all of the goods, from invitations and cupcake toppers (we’re using them for our card exchange!) to banners and playful icebreaker cards.
+These individual “cupcake topper” squares can also be used as tiny galentine’s, allowing guests to quickly jot down a little lady love note and place it in one another’s card exchange box.
 Another fun idea is to encourage guests to arrive with a pre-made card exchange box they’ve decorated by hand, which gets all the feels started prior to arriving for the big day!

 Step 3) Rosé!
 No explanation necessary here.
 This step speaks for itself.
 If your guests aren’t a fan of rosé, kick them out!
 Kidding, kidding.
 Always have a back-up red or white, but just keep the wine flowing and there will be no shortage of conversations (and fun).

 Step 4) Simple, customizable treats.
 At one of our recent Take Time to Toast events, we created “bespoke bowls” for the group, allowing everyone to choose their favorite ingredients.
 As we’re all unique creatures, we understand that everyone has a distinct flavor palate and wanted to allow each guest to choose their own adventure.